Big Bend National Park: Tourism

 Big Bend's primary attraction is its hiking and backpacking trails.
 Particularly notable among these are the Chimneys Trail, which visits a rock formation in the desert; the Marufo Vega trail, a loop trail that passes through scenic canyons on the way to and from the Rio Grande; the South Rim trail which circles the high mountains of the Chisos; and the Outer Mountain Loop trail in the Chisos, which incorporates parts of the South Rim loop, descends into the desert along the Dodson Trail, and then returns to the Chisos Basin, completing a 30-mile loop.
 Other notable locations include Santa Elena Canyon, Grapevine Hills, and the Mule Ears, two imposing rock towers in the middle of the desert.
 Professional backpacking guide services provide trips in the park.

 The park administers 118 mi of the Rio Grande for recreational use.
 Professional river outfitters provide tours of the river.
 Use of a personal boat is permitted, but a free river float permit is required.
-In June 2009, the Department of Homeland Security began treating all float trips as trips that had left the country and required participants to have an acceptable form of identification such as a passport to re-enter the country.
+In June 2009, the Department of Homeland Security began treating all float trips as international departures.
+It required participants to present acceptable identification, such as a passport, to re-enter the country.

 Visitors often cross the Rio Grande to visit the Mexican village of Boquillas.
-The Department of Homeland Security closed the border crossing in 2002 due to increased security following the September 11 attacks, but in April 2013, the Boquillas crossing reopened as an official Class B Port of Entry between the U.S. and Mexico.
-It is open Wednesday through Sunday between 9 am and 6 pm.
+The Department of Homeland Security closed the border crossing in 2002 due to increased security following the September 11 attacks.
+Still, in April 2013, the Boquillas crossing reopened as an official Class B Port of Entry between the U.S. and Mexico.
+It is open Wednesday through Sunday, 9 am to 6 pm.

-With more than 450 species of birds recorded in the park, a widely popular activity is birdwatching.
+With more than 450 bird species recorded in the park, birdwatching is a widely popular activity.
 Many species stop in the park during their annual migrations.

 Five paved roads are in Big Bend.
 Persimmon Gap to Panther Junction is a 28 mi road from the north entrance of the park to park headquarters at Panther Junction.
 Panther Junction to Rio Grande Village is a 21 mi road that descends 2000 ft from the park headquarters to the Rio Grande.
 Maverick Entrance Station to Panther Junction is a 23 mi route from the western entrance of the park to the park headquarters.
 Chisos Basin Road is 6 mi long and climbs to 5679 ft above sea level at Panther Pass before descending into the Chisos Basin.
 The 30 mi Ross Maxwell Scenic Drive leads to the Castolon Historic District and Santa Elena Canyon.

 International dark-sky park

 In 2012, the park was designated an international dark-sky park by the International Dark-Sky Association.
-The association also recognized the park with its Gold Tier designation as "free from all but the most minor impacts of light pollution."
+The association also recognized the park with its Gold Tier designation as "free from all but the most minor impacts of light pollution".
 Measurements made by the National Park Service show that Big Bend has the darkest skies in the contiguous United States.
 Thousands of stars, bright planets, and the Milky Way are visible on clear nights.